MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/reference/resources/windows/scriptResource.md

 ### Example 3: Utilizing parameters in a Script resource

-This example accesses parameters from within the Script resource by making use of the `using` scope.
-Please note that **ConfigurationData** can be accessed in a similar way.
-Like example 2, a version is expected to be stored inside a local file on the target node.
-Both the local file path as well as the version are configurable however, decoupling code from configuration data.
+This example accesses parameters from within the Script resource by making use of the `using` scope. **ConfigurationData** can be accessed in a similar way.
+Like example 2, the implementation expects a version to be stored inside a local file on the target node.
+Both the local path and the version are configurable, decoupling code from configuration data.

 ```powershell
 Configuration ScriptTest